nhalstead/WinCMD-MiniHID/README.md

 # Windows CMD Mini HID Logger
-This is a tool that Logs the Keyboard and Mouse Clicks/Presses on the Computer.
+**THIS TOOL IS LEARNNING PURPOSE ONLY**

-Sometimes some Anti-Virus Software will prevent this App from Working Properly.
+- This is a tool that Logs the Keyboard and Mouse Clicks/Presses on the Computer.
+  - Sometimes some Anti-Virus Software will prevent this App from Working Properly.
 It will launch just not log correct information.